 Cultivars List on this website, with short descriptions and blossom photo for 45 local cultivars, 10 of them discovered by cherry scouts after the Ornamental Cherries in Vancouver book was published.
 Some of the cultivars have sound clips to help you pronounce the Japanense names.

 Ornamental Cherries Forum, on the UBC Botanical Garden site, which has descriptions of local cultivars (also some unanswered questions and lots of comments by Douglas Justice and others).
 You may post your identification questions on the Ornamental Cherries forum, but make sure the question hasn’t already been answered first.
 You should be aware that there is no obligation for anyone to reply to your query.
-Note also the Ornamental Cherry Resources link, with some other sources of information.
+Note also the Ornamental Cherries Resources, with some other sources of information.

 Douglas Justice’s slide on different crown shapes.